kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/_index.md

 ## Step 1: Install GraphQL

-GraphQL resolution is an experimental feature included in Gloo Edge Enterprise version 1.10.0-beta1 and later.
+GraphQL resolution is an alpha feature included in Gloo Edge Enterprise version 1.11.0-beta3 and later.

+1. [Contact your account representative](https://www.solo.io/company/talk-to-an-expert/) to request a Gloo Edge Enterprise license that specifically enables the GraphQL capability.

-To try out GraphQL, install Gloo Edge in a development environment.
+2. To try out GraphQL, install Gloo Edge in a development environment.
 Note that you currenty cannot update an existing installation to use GraphQL.
-Be sure to specify version 1.10.0-beta1 or later.
+Be sure to specify version 1.11.0-beta3 or later.
 For the latest available version, see the [Gloo Edge Enterprise changelog]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).
 ```
 glooctl install gateway enterprise --version 1.11.0-beta3 --license-key=<LICENSE_LEY>
 ```

-Next, you can try out GraphQL filtering with sample apps such as [Pet Store](#pet-store) and [Bookinfo](#bookinfo).

 ## Step 2: GraphQL service discovery with Pet Store {#pet-store}